palantirnet/search_api_federated_solr/docs/theme.md

 ## Theming the Drupal elements

-While the React application is separate from Drupal, the provided search block `Federated Search Page Form block` is themable.
+While the React application is separate from Drupal, the provided search block `Federated Search Page Form block` is themable, as is the wrapper around the search results page.
 There are three theme files.

 ### search-app.html.twig